cosanlab/PGG_meteor/Logic.md

 ###Current todos
 - Update ineligibility with button to submit hit for 0.05 cents and langauge
-- Update lobby language when eligible
 - Update end screen for non matching
+- Update end screen for lobby timeout
+- Figure out better logic for hiding quiz button when pass

 ###Assigner
 - ~~Is user associate with an experiment?~~